-The 1990s were the biggest years of Trisha Yearwood’s career, and she cemented herself as a major player in the country music scene.
+The 1990s were the biggest years of Trisha Yearwood’s career.
+During this decade, she cemented herself as a major player in the country music scene.

-While her career success has not eclipsed her husband Garth Brooks’, she was still a foundational part of the decade.
+While her career success has not eclipsed that of her husband Garth Brooks’, she was still a foundational part of the decade.